kathleenjebet/calculatorphp/README.md

 1.Clone the repository:
 2.Copy code
   git clone https://github.com/kathleenjebet/calculatorphp.git
   cd calculatorphp
 3.Start your web server:

 If you are using the built-in PHP web server, navigate to the project directory and run: sh
 Copy code
 php -S localhost:8000
 Open your web browser:

-Navigate to http://localhost:8000 to view the calculator app.
+Navigate to http://localhost:8000 to view the calculator app.<br>
 **Usage**<br>
 Enter the first number in the "Number 1" field.
 Enter the second number in the "Number 2" field (if applicable).
 Click the button corresponding to the operation you want to perform.
 The result will be displayed below the form  <br>